ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-01.md

 [Back to top](#Class-of-SE---HOL-Part-1---Cloud-access-and-locating-your-compartment)

 Compartments are logical containers used to isolate resources within your OCI tenancy.
 When working with OCI, creating compartments for resource organization is highly recommended.

-There is an absolute limit on OCI compartments and due to the large number of students who will be taking this HOL at the same time, we've created compartments in advance.
-You should create your resources in the compartment labeled for your hub location.

-- Austin-Hub
-- Bangalore-Hub
-- Burlington-Hub
-- Reston-Hub
-- SantaMonica-Hub

-Please create your resources like VCN and instances within the hub compartment name that matches your physical location.

 For more information on Compartments, like best practices and examples, see the [documentation](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm).